red56/django-immutablemodel/README.rst

     ``IMMUTABLE_QUIET``

-        Set this to ``True`` to make all immutable_fields raise an Exception when attempting to be changed.
+        Set this to ``False`` to make all immutable_fields raise an Exception when attempting to be changed.

 *#TODO: Need to document skandal's signoff_field (rename to lock_field)*